Home

 • Add any fragrances or herbs, and stir them in.

 • Pour the mixture into a mold or container to the desired thickness and place something over the top of the container to slow the cooling process.
-(Soap cooled to quickly may separate).
+(Soap cooled too quickly may separate).
 Do not scrape the sides of the pot unless you are certain they have been thoroughly mixed.

 • In 24 hours check to see if the soap is set.
 If your finger leaves an indention it is not set.
 If set, uncover and allow to dry uncovered for another 24 hours.